martysteer/doozer/ImageBind/README.md

    python3 -m pip install notebook python3 -m jupyter notebook password # e.g. raspberry
    ```

+   > **Note**: Jupyter Notebook is installed here, instead of Jupyter Lab, to minimize software footprint and potential dependency conflicts (no issues yet for ImageBind but known issues for LLaVA).

 8. Save the container as an image.